microsoft/infersharpaction/Examples/ResourceLeak/README.md

 }
 ```

-### 2. Nested allocations:
+### 2. Resource Allocation in Method Invocation:
-When a resource allocation is included as an argument to a constructor, if the constructor fails it can leave an an unreachable resource that no one can dispose.
+When a resource allocation is included as an argument to a constructor/method invocation, if this constructor/method invocation fails it can leave an an unreachable resource that no one can dispose.

 The following example
 ```c#